hindman/short-con/README.md

     Pieces.get('blort')  # None

 For situations when the values are the same as (or can be derived from) the attribute names, usage is even more compact.
-Just supply names as a space-delimited string, list, or tuple.
+Just supply names as a list, tuple, or space-delimited string.

     NAMES = 'KING QUEEN ROOK BISHOP KNIGHT PAWN' nms = NAMES.split()